cs124/labs/Lab4_LargeLanguageModelsChatGPT.md

 1. Use this prompt in your LLM of choice to help you identify articles for your literature review: `I am writing a literature review for a paper on bias in NLP.
 Can you give me 10 papers I should include?` Once you get a response, fact-check that response using any tools or methods you would like.
 Then, discuss with your partner: did the LLM hallucinate?
 If so, what was the hallucination?
 You may have to look closely at the result.

 2. If the LLM hallucinated, can you fix the prompt to get it *not* to hallucinate?
-Play around with different prompts to get the LLM to tell you 10 papers with correct titles an authors.
+Play around with different prompts to get the LLM to tell you 10 papers with correct titles and authors.
 How did you do this?
 If you can’t get the model to not hallucinate, why is this hard?

 3. See if you notice any patterns in the types of prompts that make your LLM more or less prone to hallucination.
 Discuss with your partner.
 If you used different LLMs, compare the results.